Home » Los Angeles » Los Angeles Zoo tickets

 Best time to visit Los Angeles Zoo

-The best time to visit Los Angeles Zoo is as soon as they open at 10 am.
+The best time to visit Los Angeles Zoo is when the attraction opens at 10 am.

 There are four advantages of starting early – the animals are most active early in the morning, the temperatures are still moderate, the crowd is yet to get in, and you have the whole day to explore.